 - 115 grams of butter at room temperature

-- 220 grams of granulated sugar
+- 1 cup (200 grams) of granulated sugar

 - 1 egg at room temperature

-- 1/2 teaspoon baking powder
+- 1/2 teaspoon of baking powder

 - pinch of salt

-- Add coconut, stir until well incorporated.
+- Add the coconut, stir until well incorporated.